cabrerahector/wordpress-popular-posts/readme.md

 1. Log in into your WordPress dashboard.
 2. Go to Plugins > Add New.
-3. In the "Search Plugins" field, type in **WordPress Popular Posts** and hit Enter.
+3. In the "Search Plugins" field, type in **WP Popular Posts** and hit Enter.
 4. Find the plugin in the search results list and click on the "Install Now" button.

 ### Manual installation ###

 1. Download the plugin and extract its contents.
 2. Upload the `wordpress-popular-posts` folder to the `/wp-content/plugins/` directory.
-3. Activate the **WordPress Popular Posts** plugin through the "Plugins" menu in WordPress.
+3. Activate the **WP Popular Posts** plugin through the "Plugins" menu in WordPress.

 ### Done!
 What's next? ###

 1. Please see the Usage section below to learn how to add a popular post list to your site.
 Once you're done, keep reading.
 2. If you have a caching plugin installed on your site, flush its cache now so WPP can start tracking your site.
-3. If you have a plugin that minifies JavaScript (JS) installed on your site please read this FAQ: [Is WordPress Popular Posts compatible with plugins that minify/bundle JavaScript code?](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#is-wordpress-popular-posts-compatible-with-plugins-that-minifybundle-javascript-code)
+3. If you have a plugin that minifies JavaScript (JS) installed on your site please read this FAQ: [Is WP Popular Posts compatible with plugins that minify/bundle JavaScript code?](https://github.com/cabrerahector/wordpress-popular-posts/wiki/5.-FAQ#is-wordpress-popular-posts-compatible-with-plugins-that-minifybundle-javascript-code)
 4. If you have a security / firewall plugin installed on your site, make sure you [allow WPP access to the REST API](https://wordpress.org/support/topic/wpp-does-not-count-properly/#post-10411163) so it can start tracking your site.
 5. Go to Appearance > Editor > Theme File Editor.
 Under "Theme Files", click on "Theme Header" (`header.php`) and make sure that the `<?php wp_head(); ?>` tag is present (it should be somewhere before the closing `</head>` tag).
 6. (Optional but highly recommended) Are you running a medium/high traffic site?
 If so, it might be a good idea to check [these suggestions](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance) to make sure your site's performance stays up to par.